-Used mainly to clean and disinfect toilets and sinks, basic household chlorine bleach is very cheap, easy to obtain and it kills almost all known germs and most viruses, including coronavirus.
-Basic household bleach (not perfumed or thick bleach etc) can be diluted and used to make a powerful spray/surface disinfectant.
-It can also be used to make an antiseptic wound wash known as Dakin’s Solution.
-Below you will find the widely used ratios and ingredients for both solutions.
+Used mainly to clean and disinfect toilets and sinks, basic household chlorine bleach is very cheap, it’s easy to obtain and it kills almost all known germs and most viruses.
+Almost everyone has a bottle of bleach in a cupboard at home, but not many people know that household bleach can be used to make a powerful disinfectant wound wash known as Dakin’s Solution or diluted to make a low-cost homemade bleach disinfectant surface sprays.

 Dakin’s Solution Recipe